CryptoMorin/XSeries/CONTRIBUTING.md

   This is no longer the case because of Minecraft's new registry system.
 It's going to make a lot of boilerplate code if we decide to stick to this principle.
 * Only Java 8 should be used.
 All the functions in the latest version of Java 8 can be used.
 * Make sure the utility works on different Minecraft server versions.
+Usually outdated patches should not be supported.
+  For example, in the `1.21` series, only `1.21.5` should be supported not `1.21.4` or `1.21.1` there are of course some exceptions to this rule like enum values.
 * Use method and variable names that make sense and are related to the context.
 * Don't use Optional everywhere that can return null.
 * Using Google's Guava is a plus, but not always.
 Make sure what you're using is supported in